dataminer-site/dataminer-site.github.io/_posts/2021-06-25-querying-parquet.md

 #### DataMiner and Parquet

-DuckDB's zero-dependency Parquet reader is able to directly execute SQL queries on Parquet files without any import or analysis step.
+dataminer's zero-dependency Parquet reader is able to directly execute SQL queries on Parquet files without any import or analysis step.
 Because of the natural columnar format of Parquet, this is very fast!

 DataMiner will read the Parquet files in a streaming fashion, which means you can perform queries on large Parquet files that do not fit in your main memory.